jfrog/saas-log-streamer-resources/README.md

 * `_index` - (Required) The index where the logs will be pushed.
 Set to `jfrog_cloud` by default, it will be customizable in MyJFrog UI in future releases.

-Elastic doesn't have any other metadata and we push logs as-is into the index.
+Elastic doesn't have any other metadata and we push logs as-is into the index using [bulk API](https://www.elastic.co/guide/en/serverless/current/elasticsearch-ingest-data-through-api.html#elasticsearch-ingest-data-through-api-using-the-bulk-api).

 ### Artifactory Request Log